All about Mexico City’s Benito Juarez International Airport

 If you fly to Mexico from abroad, there’s a good chance that you’ll arrive or transfer in Mexico City.

 Benito Juarez International is by far the biggest and busiest airport in Mexico.
 Here you can take a connecting flight on one of Mexico’s discount airlines to practically any other part of the country.
 Or you can take a short bus or subway ride into Mexico City, where many great adventures begin.
 After exploring the city, continue onward in a bus or a rental car.

 Like any major airport anywhere in the world, Benito Juarez International is big and confusing, but there’s nothing to be worried about.
 A little knowledge and preparation goes a long way.
 After a long flight, it’s no fun walking around in circles with your heavy baggage and nowhere to go, no pesos, and no Spanish skills.

-At a minimum you should learn about public transportation routes and schedules, how to get money, and procedures for customs and immigration.
+So, although understanding the airport is fairly straightforward, at a minimum you should learn about public transportation routes and schedules, how to get money, and procedures for customs and immigration.
 Figuring these out for my recent trips to Russia and South Africa was enormously helpful, even though it required a lot of online research beforehand.